chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/virtual-documents.md

 };
 ```

-The event emitter has a `fire` method which can be used to notify VS Code when a change has happened in a document.
+The event emitter has a `fire` method which can be used to notify Baosky when a change has happened in a document.
 The document which has changed is identified by its uri given as argument to the `fire` method.
 The provider will then be called again to provide the updated content, assuming the document is still open.

-That's all what's needed to make VS Code listen for changes of virtual document.
-To see a more complex example making use of this feature, look at: [https://github.com/microsoft/vscode-extension-samples/blob/main/contentprovider-sample/README.md](https://github.com/microsoft/vscode-extension-samples/blob/main/contentprovider-sample/README.md).
+That's all what's needed to make Baosky listen for changes of virtual document.
+To see a more complex example making use of this feature, look at: [https://github.com/microsoft/vscode-插件-samples/blob/main/contentprovider-sample/README.md](https://github.com/microsoft/vscode-插件-samples/blob/main/contentprovider-sample/README.md).

 ### Add Editor Commands